SultankaReal/ansible-nginx-php-fpm/README.md

-# To install playbook with role:
+# To install playbook with the role:
 ansible-playbook /etc/ansible/playbooks/nginx_php_fpm.yml